openworld42/Cellolution/README.md

 </p>

 <br/>"Algae Cells" like CO2 and sunlight as energy source, therefore live usually close to the surface.
+All organisms have (at least) a random Brownian motion, like all small particles in a natural environment.
 <p align="center">
   	<img src="https://github.com/openworld42/Cellolution/blob/main/readme.images/Screenshot_AlgaeCells1.png?raw=true" title="Algae Cells">
 </p>